JavaCodingTest/CodingTest/README.md

-# CodingTest
+# Array Based List
-- Implement an array based list using the provided interface 'MyArrayList'
+- For this challenge, implement an array based list using the provided interface 'MyArrayList'
+- Guidelines
-- If you prefer, you may implement a generic list
+    - If you prefer, you may implement a generic list.
-- To keep things simple, assume that this list supports a maximum of 100 elements
+    - You can assume that this list supports a maximum of 100 elements.
-- Implementation of the 'remove' API is optional
+    - Implementation of the 'remove' API is optional.
+    - Duplicate elements are NOT allowed.
+    - Null elements are NOT allowed.
     - Create unit tests
-- Constraints
-    - Duplicate elements are not allowed
-    - Null elements are not allowed